kubernetes/enhancements/keps/sig-storage/0661-statefulset-volume-resize/README.md

 - Few environments require Pod restarts in order to get access to the resized volume.
 - Modifying the storage class of the volumeClaimTemplate
+- Resizing a PVC associated with a statefulset directly by modifying the PVC spec will not affect the Statefulset `volumeClaimTemplates`.

 ## Proposal